 This woman went on to say:

-"I admit I have become increasingly curious about this [her husband's IFB Church] over time because what started as me thinking it's just Christianity has led to me thinking it is very cult-ish like the Jehovah's Witnesses are.
+"I admit I have become increasingly curious about this [her husband's IFB Church] over time because what started as me thinking that it's just Christianity, has led to me thinking it is very cult-ish like the Jehovah's Witnesses are.
 And I just want to be aware of what this religion [IFB] really is."

 "Many of his [her husband's] family members are weirdly obsessed with Israel, naming their businesses after it like they have a ceramics store called Israel Ceramics, Israel flags in their home.
 I was so confused by this even until now, we live in Mexico in a village and basically no one here knows about Israel or has any opinion on it so it seemed very weird."